fluxcd/source-controller/docs/spec/v1beta2/gitrepositories.md

 when cloning repositories using branches or tags.

-When enabled, avoids full clone operations by first checking whether the last revision is still the same at the target repository, and if that is so, skips the reconciliation.
+When enabled, avoids full clone operations by first checking whether the revision of the last stored artifact is still the head of the remote repository, and if that is so, the local artifact is reused.

 This feature is enabled by default.
 It can be disabled by starting the controller with the argument `--feature-gates=OptimizedGitClones=false`.